Advantages & Disadvantages of Solar Energy – 7 Pros and Cons

-Even though renewable energy sources have greatly reduced in cost over the last decade, buying a solar system isn’t cheap on day one.
-In fact, the initial cost of purchasing a solar panel system can be fairly high because you are essentially pre-paying your next 40 years of electricity.
-While the savings is enormous, not everyone can purchase a system outright, so financing packages are available to allow homeowners to pay-as-you-go and start saving from month one.
+Even though renewable energy sources have greatly reduced in cost over the last decade, buying a solar system isn’t cheap.
+The initial cost of purchasing a solar panel system can be fairly high because you are essentially pre-paying your next 25+ years of electricity.
+While the savings are enormous, not everyone can purchase a system outright.
+Financing packages are available to allow homeowners to pay-as-you-go and start saving from month one.

 A solar system includes solar panels, inverters, wiring, and installation, all of which need to be paid for upfront.
 That being said, installing solar avoids utility electric bills, so it more than pays for itself over time.
 Switching to solar with a high quality company maximizes your investment and helps you make the best financial decision you can when it comes to solar.
 Many banks now offer great financing options and offer free online quotes so you can have all the information you need to move forward.

 #6.
 The permitting process can be time consuming

 Many people don’t know this, but before installation can occur, you need to have an approved permit from your local government office.
 Going solar is unlike getting a new roof or replacing your home’s windows.
 Government restrictions can add weeks to months to a project installation.
 Depending on how strict your local government is and how quickly permits are approved, the process can be drawn out.
 Because this can be a time-consuming and burdensome procedure, we take on that responsibility by managing the entire permitting process with your local government.
 Going into your solar project, keep in mind that this step can add time to a project.
 It’s important to have a clear understanding of the timeline provided by your installer and to stay in close communication with your project manager to make sure this process goes as smoothly as possible.

 #7.
 Weather Dependence